Skip to content

 What ships first

-Inquiry summary, owner route, and a narrow record update path.
+Inquiry or RFQ summary, owner route, and a narrow record update path.

 Meeting recap draft with next-step prompts and owner handoff.